HotPizzaYT/pirate.based-cli/README.md

 # Cons
 - ~~Linux only.
 I will work on a Powershell version soon when I get my VM up and running~~
 - ~~Windows install hasn't been tested yet.~~
-- This PIP package is not yet available on PyPI
+- ~~This PIP package is not yet available on PyPI~~
 - Torrent downloading is not embedded into the program.
 - Currently, there are no API mirror sites, or any that I've heard of
 - Because of the above, no API mirror sites have been tested.

 ~~- Python version has no PIP install.
 Please add it to your system's path~~
+# Install from PyPi
+In your terminal type

+`pip install pirate-based`

+and it should install and let you use it system wide
-# How to install PIP
+# How to install PIP manually
 - Install or compile python3.10 or later
 - Clone this project and unzip it.
 - Go into /pirate-based/